bashbaugh/old-personal-site/_posts/2020-09-28-how-to-set-up-your-own-personal-cdn-cloud-using-gcp.md

   - clouds
 postdescription: In this tutorial, I will show how to easily set up your own "cloud" for file hosting, using Google Cloud Storage and network services.
-I will also explain how to create a simple dashboard for it using firebase.
+I will also explain how to create a simple dashboard for it using Node.js.
 titletag: How to Set Up Your Own Personal CDN & Cloud using Google Cloud Storage and load balancing.
 description: In this tutorial, I will show how to easily set up your own "cloud" for file hosting, using Google Cloud Storage and network services.
-I will also explain how to create a simple dashboard for it.
+I will also explain how to create a simple dashboard for it using Node.js.
 ---
 Recently, it occurred to me that it would be cool to have my own CDN subdomain and file sharing service.
 Of course, there are many easier options for hosting your files online, such as using something like Google Drive or one of the hundreds of free file sharing websites and services out there.
 However, having a personal cloud with only your own files and sending people links to [cdn.mydomain.com/file.txt](https://cdn.benjaminashbaugh.me/hello.txt) has got to be much cooler than sending people links to "sketchyfilewebsite.com/file/hashthatnoonewillremember.txt".
 Also, using the CDN layer will also allow you to efficiently host things such as images and JavaScript libraries for your websites, etc. Fortunately, it's super easy to set one up!